IgorTodorovskiIBM/blog/_posts/2024-02-12-zoslib-library.md

 The above snippet, taken from [lessport](https://github.com/ZOSOpenTools/lessport/blob/main/buildenv) describes how simple it is to leverage zoslib using the zopen build framework.
 Simply adding zoslib as a dependency (in `ZOPEN_STABLE_DEPS`) will instruct the build to add zoslib as a dependency and pass in the zoslib compiler flags.

-> Note: The great news is that zoslib is now always added as a dependency so this step is technically redundant now!
+> Note: The great news is that zoslib is now always added as a dependency.
+As such, you no longer need to add zoslib as a dependency in ZOPEN_STABLE_DEPS.

 These flags automatically instruct the compiler to pick up the necessary header files and to link to the ZOSLIB static archives.
 If you're wondering, these flags are passed in via the .appenv file from your ZOSLIB_HOME installation.
 The file is generated by the [zoslibport build configuration](https://github.com/ZOSOpenTools/zoslibport/blob/4bf40195e8c646d34b3fdc6299c0f00a3f9442f1/buildenv#L45).